Pairwise Covariates-adjusted Block Model for Community Detection: Introduction

-In this work, we propose a simple yet effective model called \emph{pairwise covariates-adjusted stochastic block model} (PCABM), which extends the SBM by adjusting the probability of connections by the contribution of pairwise covariates.
-Through this model, we can learn how each covariate affects the connections by looking at its corresponding regression coefficient.
-In addition, we show the consistency and asymptotic normality for MLE.
-Besides likelihood methods, we also propose a novel spectral clustering method called \emph{spectral clustering with adjustment} (SCWA).
-Note that \cite{binkiewicz2014covariate} also uses a modified version of spectral clustering to incorporate nodal covariates, but it is not based on a specific model.
-We prove desirable theoretical properties for SCWA applied to PCABM, and show that as a fast algorithm, using it as an initial estimator for the likelihood method usually leads to more accurate community detection than random initialization.
+In this work, we propose a simple yet effective model called \emph{Pairwise Covariates-Adjusted Stochastic Block Model} (PCABM), which extends the SBM by adjusting the probability of connections according to the contribution of pairwise covariates\footnote{Note that these are ``edge-level" covariates instead of the nodal or vertex-level covariates that are often considered in other parts of the literature.
+Having said that, one can incorporate nodal information into our model by converting it into pairwise covariates, where an example will be presented in Section \ref{subsec::polblog}.}.
+Through this model, we can learn how each covariate affects the connections by examining its corresponding regression coefficient, for which asymptotic normality is established.
+In addition, we investigate the likelihood-based community detection method and propose an efficient pseudo-likelihood expectation-maximization (PLEM) algorithm.
+Consistency results for both the MLE and the PLEM algorithm are provided.
+Apart from likelihood methods, we also propose a novel spectral clustering method for PCABM.
+We prove desirable theoretical properties for the spectral clustering method, and demonstrate that, as a fast algorithm, using it as an initial estimator for the likelihood method results in more accurate community detection than random initialization.
+Furthermore, we consider the model selection problems of estimating the number of communities and selecting the important confounding covariates, providing algorithms to address these two issues based on the edge cross-validation framework proposed by \cite{li2020network}.

-The rest of the paper is organized as follows.
+The remainder of the paper is organized as follows.
 In Section~\ref{sec:pcabm}, we introduce the PCABM.
-We then show the asymptotic properties of the coefficient estimates in Section~\ref{sec:gamma}.
-Following that, we introduce two methods for community estimation in Section~\ref{sec:likethm} and~\ref{sec:scwa}.
-Simulations and applications on real networks will be discussed in Section~\ref{sec:simu}.
-We conclude the paper with a short discussion in Section~\ref{sec:realdata}.
-All proofs are relegated to the Appendix and Supplementary Materials.
+We then present the asymptotic properties of the coefficient estimates in Section~\ref{sec:gamma}.
+After that, we introduce two methods for community detection: a likelihood approach in Section~\ref{sec:likethm} and a spectral approach in Section~\ref{sec:scwa}.
+In addition, we present two algorithms for model selection in Section~\ref{sec:model_select}.
+Simulations and applications on real networks are discussed in Sections~\ref{sec:simu} and~\ref{sec:realdata}, respectively.
+We conclude the paper with a brief discussion in Section~\ref{sec:discussion}.
+All proofs are relegated to the Supplementary Materials.

 Here, we introduce some notations to facilitate the discussion.
 For a square matrix $M\in \mathbb{R}^{n\times n}$, let $\|M\|$ be the operator norm of $M$, $\|M\|_F=\sqrt{\mbox{trace}(M^TM)}$, $\|M\|_{\infty}=\max_i\sum_{j=1}^n|M_{ij}|$, $\|M\|_0=\#\{(i,j)|M_{ij}\neq0\}$, and $\|M\|_{\max}=\max_{ij}|M_{ij}|$. $\lambda_{\min}(M)$ is the minimum eigenvalue of $M$.
 For index sets $I,J\subset[n]:=\{1,2,\cdots,n\}$, $M_{I\cdot}$ and $M_{\cdot J}$ are the sub-matrices of $M$ consisting the corresponding rows and columns, respectively.
 For a vector $\mathbf{x}\in \mathbb{R}^n$, let $\|\mathbf{x}\|=\sqrt{\sum_{i=1}^n x_i^2}$ and $\|\mathbf{x}\|_{\infty}=\max_i |x_i|$.
 We define the Kronecker power by $\mathbf{x}^{\otimes(k+1)}=\mathbf{x}^{\otimes k}\otimes\mathbf{x}$, where $\otimes$ is the Kronecker product.